During this time when the world seems upside down, I look desperately for signs of hope. Signs of beauty. Signs of normality.

-One of the signs of spring is the Western Pasque Flower.
-It’s the first flower that comes up in the Colorado Rocky Mountains after the long, cold dark months of winter come to an end.
+It’s always the first flower that comes up in the Colorado Rocky Mountains after the long, cold dark months of winter come to an end.
 The first bit of color on an otherwise bleak landscape of cold brown ground amidst aspens that won’t begin to leaf out for another month or so.

 I’m here, I’m here — it whispers to the alpine woods.
 Leading the pack, encouraging others to follow in its path, proclaiming that warmer temperatures are on the way.
 Its lovely bloom won’t last long, usually just a couple of weeks before it starts to fade and go to seed.

-The funny thing is that most springs, when I first start seeing the lovely Pasque flower, within a week, they are buried by a late-breaking spring snow storm.
-It’s almost by sprouting up, it dares Mother Nature to defy its boldness, and Mother Nature roars back with one last snow storm.
-As I read the weather forecast for this coming week, I chuckle.
-Sure enough, they are calling for snow the end of the week, and the flowers will get buried once again.
+The funny thing is that most springs, when I first start seeing these pale purple blooms, within a week, they are buried by a late-breaking spring snow storm.
+It’s almost by sprouting up, it dares Mother Nature with its boldness, and Mother Nature roars back with one last snow storm.

 As you spend some time outside in the next couple of days, enjoying the warmer temperatures, look closely around your feet.
 Splatters of violet remind you the spring has indeed arrived.